d4rky-pl/arboris/README.md

 ## Usage

-- You must use mobx-state-tree and flow() for all asynchronous operations, if any operation is not wrapped in request-bound flow(), it will leak or it will normally finish running but the result will be ignored
+- You must use mobx-state-tree and flow() for all asynchronous operations, if any operation is not wrapped inflow(), it will run but the result will be ignored
 - You must pass your API client via MST environments; you must also create a new instance of Store per request (if you try using a global, it will leak data between requests)
 - Your API client must be able to authenticate using data that came from cookies; if you're connecting to OAuth API you need to keep `access_token` (and `refresh_token` if needed) in cookies so they're sent to the server with the request
 - Don't forget about [useStaticRendering from mobx-react](https://github.com/mobxjs/mobx-react#server-side-rendering-with-usestaticrendering) to avoid memory leaks